upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

-# Definition of the discipline
+# Upstream Software Engineering discipline

 This page defines Upstream Software Engineering as a distinct practice within the broader field of Software Engineering.
 It clarifies its locus of concern, its object of governance, and its relationship to the construction, operation, and evolution of long-lived software systems.
 The definition is intentionally concise; what follows specifies its precise meaning and scope.